Application Management

 method accepts the WPF window object (or the WinForms window handle) and RegisterInstance()

-accepts the application name, the Glue42 Window ID, the Glue42 application object and the synchronization context as arguments:
+accepts the app name, the Glue42 Window ID, the Glue42 app object and the synchronization context as arguments:

 // Register the window as a Glue42 Window.